 Make sure you seal the top of your bags, especially if they are being re-used.
 This ensures your components remain protected and smaller items do not spill out.
 Anti-static tape is ideal for this.

 Standard adhesive tape has the potential to generate high levels of ESD.
 Anti-static tape ensures ESD is kept to a minimum when used with anti-static bags and holding cabling out of the way inside your computer chassis, for example.

-Anti-static tape is also for useful for holding instructions and notes in place when working inside computers.
+Anti-static tape is also useful for holding instructions and notes in place when working inside computers.

 It is worth noting anti-static tape should be used within 2 years from the date of manufacture.
-The recommended humidity controlled storage conditons for the 3M tape is.
+The recommended humidity controlled storage conditions for the 3M tape is.

 The tape also comes in 4 different widths, ranging from 0.25 inches to 1 inch.
-I tend the use the 1/2 inch width.
+I tend to use the 1/2 inch width.

 Anti-static brushes are very useful for removing dust and debris built up on fans, vents, motherboards and other ESD sensitive components.